Akakimagradze/World_cup_2022/README.md

                 4. How many LOSSES each team have.
                 5. How many GOALS each team have scored.
                 6. How many GOALS each team have conceded.
                 7. What is a DIFFERENCE between goals scored and goals conceded.
-For example if team scored 7 goals and conceded 15 then goal difference will be 7 - 15 = -8.
+For example: if team scored 7 goals and conceded 15 then goal difference will be 7 - 15 = -8.
          Table format is:
                 Group: E                P.  W.  D.  L.  G.  GA.
 DF.
                 1. Spain                4 | 1 | 1 | 2 | 9 | 3 | 6